Steve Stricker: Senior career

 In May 2022, Stricker won his fourth senior major title at the Regions Tradition in Birmingham, Alabama.
 Stricker shot a 4-under 68 in the final round for a 6-stroke victory.
 It was his first victory since he had to take a leave of absence for health reasons after the 2021 Ryder Cup.

 In August 2022, Stricker won The Ally Challenge and in September 2022, he won the Sanford International in South Dakota in a playoff over Robert Karlsson.
 This brought him to 10 career PGA Tour Champions victories.

-In October 2022, Stricker won the Constellation Furyk & Friends by two shots.
+In October 2022, Stricker won the Constellation Furyk and Friends by two shots.

+In January 2023, Stricker won the Mitsubishi Electric Championship at Hualalai on the Big Island of Hawaii by six strokes.
+In May 2023, Stricker won the Regions Tradition, his 13th PGA Champions Tour win, third Regions win, and fifth senior major.
+Two weeks later, Stricker won the KitchenAid Senior PGA Championship in a playoff over Pádraig Harrington.
+This marked his 14th PGA Champions Tour win and sixth senior major.
+In June 2023, Stricker won the American Family Insurance Championship in his home state of Wisconsin and he followed it in July with a third 2023 major victory at the Senior Players Championship.
+In September 2023, Stricker won the Sanford International in South Dakota for the third time.
+This marked his sixth title of the year on the Champions Tour and set a new record for most money earned in a single season at just shy of $4 million.

+Stricker clinched the 2023 season-long Charles Schwab Cup with two weeks left in the season.
+His lead of more than two million points over Steven Alker meant that Alker could not catch him even if he won the last two tournaments of the year.
+This title comes with a $1 million annuity from Charles Schwab.

-Personal
+Personal life

 Stricker married into a golfing family.
 His father-in-law, Dennis Tiziani, and his brother-in-law, Mario Tiziani, played on the PGA Tour.
 He and his wife, Nicki, have two children.
 Nicki is often her husband's caddie.

 At the opening ceremony of the 2021 Ryder Cup, while captaining the United States team, Stricker revealed that he was a supporter of the Chicago Bears despite being from Wisconsin, much to the chagrin of the present crowd, many of whom support the home-state Green Bay Packers; the two teams have one of the largest rivalries within the NFL.
 At the victory ceremony concluding the event, Dustin Johnson quipped to Stricker, "Next time, let's not tell all the Green Bay fans that you're a Bears fan."